Rhtymn/Rhtymn/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying computer computer science on Diponegoro University
+- 🔭 I’m currently studying computer science on Diponegoro University
 - 💬 Ask me about anything
 - 📫 How to reach me: hroihan6@gmail.com